projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 #.
 Boot your target and enter the BIOS configuration editor.

-   Tip: When you are booting your target, you’ll see an option (quickly) to enter the BIOS configuration editor, typically by pressing :kbd:`F2` during the boot and before the GRUB menu (or Ubuntu login screen) appears.
+   Tip: When you are booting your target, you'll see an option (quickly) to enter the BIOS configuration editor, typically by pressing :kbd:`F2` during the boot and before the GRUB menu (or Ubuntu login screen) appears.